Kopel Gurwin: Wall hangings

 An additional appliqué, 4.0 X 2.0 meters in size, hangs in the Church of the Good Samaritan in Miami.
 The subject of the tapestry was the seven days of creation.
 All the days of creation were written in English apart from the seventh day which Kopel ended with the word "Halleluiah" in Hebrew.

 Kopel's tapestry "The Time for Singing has Arrived" was printed on a UNICEF greeting card in 1978 and again in 1981.

 In 1979 the company Kol Ha’Tor LTD, whose main goal was to deal with manufacture, marketing and sale of "artistic works from fabric", was established.

 The Israeli Philatelic Service issued three stamps based on three of Kopel's holy ark curtains and one stamp based on an Independence Day poster he designed.

 Kopel's creations decorate a large number of synagogues, public buildings, hotels and private collections which were purchased in Israel and around the world.
 They have decorated, among others, the walls of the King David Hotel in Jerusalem, the VIP room at Ben Gurion Airport, the Kfar Saba theatre and the Plaza Hotel in Tel Aviv.

 Personal life

 At the end of the 1960s Kopel met Hannah Brooks, who worked in textile design for industry and wove artistic cloths for fashion designers.
 The two participated in artistic projects for hotels and public buildings.
 In September 1974 they wed. in 1980 they moved to Beit Yanai.

-Kopel Gurwin passed away at the age of 67 as a result of heart disease.
+Kopel Gurwin died at the age of 67 as a result of heart disease.
 He was survived by his wife, Hannah and their two children, Boaz and Shira.